hrs/recipes/recipes/snap-pea-and-carrot-soba-noodles.md

 To make the sauce: whisk together the ingredients in a small bowl until emulsified.
 Set aside.

 Bring two big pots of water to a boil.
-Mwanwhile, toast the sesame seeds: Pour the sesame seeds into a small pan.
+Meanwhile, toast the sesame seeds: Pour the sesame seeds into a small pan.
 Toast for about 4 to 5 minutes over medium-low heat, shaking the pan frequently to prevent burning, until the seeds are turning golden and starting to make popping noises.